This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Getting to Seville is very easy.
 You can either fly into Seville Airport or take a high-speed train if you’re coming from other Spanish cities such as Barcelona, Granada, Cordoba, or Madrid.

-The Rea Sea resorts of Egypt are the best places for guaranteed January sunshine, certainly warm enough for sea swimming and snorkelling – and none more so than Sharm El Sheikh, the original and arguably the best resort in this mid-haul destination.
+The Red Sea resorts of Egypt are the best places for guaranteed January sunshine, certainly warm enough for sea swimming and snorkelling, and none more so than Sharm el-Sheik, the original and arguably the best resort in this mid-haul destination.

-Known for its sheltered sandy beaches, clear waters and coral reefs, this is a great destination if you love being active whilst grabbing a bit of beach time.
+Known for its sheltered sandy beaches, clear waters, and coral reefs, this is a great spot if you love being active while grabbing a bit of beach time.

 Taormina, Sicily